-Participants, recruited from the University of Calgary through posted ads, an electronic newsletter, and e-mail group lists, were compensated with \$15 cash.
-Our twenty-two participants (17 male and 5 female) were aged 19-41 (mean = 27.7, $\sigma$ =6.2).
-Ten were graduate engineering students, six were students from science or social science fields, two were computer science graduate students, and four were university employees or previous university graduates from non-technical fields.
+22 participants (17 male and 5 female), recruited from the University of Calgary, were compensated with \$15 cash.
+Ages ranged from 19-41 (mean = 27.7, σ =6.2).
+They comprised 10 graduate engineering students, 2 computer science graduate students, 6 science or social science students, and four university employees or previous university graduates from non-technical fields.
 None were trained in security.
-Average weekly computer usage was ~47 hours ( $\sigma$ =24.0) with a median of 49 hours.
-All said that they regularly bank online, and that they were familiar with Internet Explorer.
-Eighteen shopped online regularly, 2 occasionally, and 2 not at all.
+Average weekly computer usage was ~47 hours (σ =24.0, median=49).
+All regularly banked online, and all were familiar with Internet Explorer.
+18 shopped online regularly, 2 occasionally, and 2 not at all.